dobin/detonator/doc/gather-mde.md

       device_id: "4234k4j2k3j4k23j4k2j43"
 ```

 Store the corresponding Azure client secret in the environment variable `MDE_AZURE_CLIENT_SECRET`.
-When configured, Detonator will poll MDE for alerts tied to the scan’s device ID during the configured detection window and automatically resolve them once the window expires.
+When configured, Detonator will poll MDE for alerts tied to the submission’s device ID during the configured detection window and automatically resolve them once the window expires.

 Make sure that all components (Detonator Linux, VM etc.) have the correct time configured.